Home Open Back Headphone Reviews The Koss KPH30i Will Change YOUR Life!!

 If there was ever a “perfect” sound signature, I think the 30i would be as close as it gets.

-For an On-Ear headphone, the Soundstage here is quite good.
+The 30i bucks that trend, and for an On-Ear headphone, the Soundstage here is quite good too.

 It’s definitely above average and has no business sounding this open and spacious, especially for its price.

-I fully recommend that most people bypass everything you may have heard about, and just go straight for the 30i as your intro to the hobby.
+Because of these things, I fully recommend that most people bypass everything you may have heard about, and just go straight for the 30i as your introduction to the hobby.

 Koss KPH30i